 Any new waste facility should be in an industrial area not in a Valued Landscape, says CPRE Hampshire

-CPRE Hampshire, the countryside charity, has submitted a detailed response to Hampshire County Council on the proposed development of the Veolia Energy Recovery Facility (ERF) near the A31 between Alton and Bentley.
+CPRE Hampshire, the countryside charity, submitted a detailed response to Hampshire County Council on the proposed development of the Veolia Energy Recovery Facility (ERF) near the A31 between Alton and Bentley in August 2020.

 CPRE Hampshire strongly supports the avoidance of landfill by reuse and recycling of waste.
 Christopher Napier OBE, of CPRE Hampshire, says: ‘We would wish for 100% reuse and recycling of waste, but accept that some degree of energy recovery by incineration of unrecyclable waste is currently needed.
 This does generate heat and electricity.
 So CPRE does not in principle oppose energy recovery facilities.